2022phyro/CoreMint/README.md

 ### Other Platforms

-The template works with any platform that supports Next.js:
+CoreMint works with any platform that supports Next.js:
 - Netlify
 - Railway
 - DigitalOcean App Platform